To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Hackers are working hard behind the scenes to steal your identity for their personal gain via identity theft.
 Learn more about ID theft, how it happens and how you can stay out of harm’s way in our all-encompassing identity theft guide.
 We also shared some tips with PennyMac’s blog on how to protect your smart home devices.

-Have you or anyone you know had a cybersecurity scare?
+Have you or anyone you know had a cyber security scare?
+What happened?